 • Visual memory.
 A good visual memory is essential to build a “visual dictionary” in the brain.

-• Auditory memory involves being able to take in information that is presented orally, to process that information, store it in one’s mind and then recall what one has heard.
+• Auditory memory involves taking in information presented orally, processing it, storing it in one’s mind, and then recalling what one has heard.

 • Sequential memory requires items to be recalled in a specific order.
 Many learners with reading difficulties have poor sequential memory.

 • Iconic memory.
-If a line of print were flashed at you very rapidly, say, for one-tenth of a second, all the letters you can visualise for a brief moment after that presentation constitute your iconic memory.
-Your iconic memory, together with your ability to discriminate between foreground and background, determines your eye-span.
+If a line of print was flashed at you very rapidly, say, for one-tenth of a second, all the letters you can visualise briefly after that presentation constitute your iconic memory.
+Your iconic memory and ability to discriminate between foreground and background determines your eye span.
 Eye span is the number of letters of words you take in at a glance.

-When a person reads his eyes do not move continuously along a line of text, but engage in a series of rapid movements (saccades) with intermittent short stops (fixations).
+When a person reads, their eyes do not move continuously along a line of text but engage in a series of rapid movements (saccades) with intermittent short stops (fixations).
 The more often the eyes have to pause for fixations, the slower the reading speed will be.

-Regressions occur when the eyes move towards the left to look again at words which have already been covered.
+Regressions occur when the eyes move towards the left to look again at words that have already been covered.
 A poor reader will be inclined to pause more often for fixations, and the duration of each fixation will also be longer than that of the typical reader.
-The poor reader is also inclined to more regressions that the normal reader.
+The poor reader is also inclined to more regressions than the typical reader.

-Improving a person’s iconic memory will widen his eye span.
+Improving a person’s iconic memory will widen their eye span.

-• Short-term memory refers to the capacity of a person to hold a small amount of information in mind in an active, readily available state for a short period of time; research has shown that children with reading problems suffer from poor short-term as well as poor long-term memory.
+• Short-term memory refers to a person’s capacity to hold a small amount of information in mind in an active, readily available state for a short period; research has shown that children with reading problems suffer from poor short-term and poor long-term memory.

 • The term working memory refers to the ability to temporarily hold several facts or thoughts in memory while solving a problem or performing a task.

-My child reads well, yet lacks comprehension?
-Why is that?
+My child reads well yet lacks comprehension.
+Why?

-Reading comprehension is the heart and goal of reading, since the purpose of all reading is to gather meaning from the printed page.
+Reading comprehension is the heart and goal of reading since the purpose of all reading is to gather meaning from the printed page.
 It is assumed that the comprehension of children who are good readers is on track.
-But three to ten percent of those children don’t understand most of what they’re reading.
+But three to ten percent of those children don’t understand what they’re reading.

 Poor memory skills

-Researchers have been able to pinpoint brain activity and understand its role in reading disabilities, but no functional magnetic resonance imaging or fMRI studies, until recently, have examined the neurobiological profile of those who exhibit poor reading comprehension despite intact word-level abilities.
+Researchers have pinpointed brain activity and understand its role in reading disabilities.
+Still, no functional magnetic resonance imaging or fMRI studies until recently have examined the neurobiological profile of those who exhibit poor reading comprehension despite intact word-level abilities.

 Neuro-imaging of children showed that, while reading, the brain function of those with reading comprehension problems is quite different and distinct from those with reading disabilities.
-Those with reading disabilities exhibited abnormalities in a specific region in the occipital-temporal cortex, a part of the brain that is associated with successfully recognising words on a page.
-Those with reading comprehension problems, on the other hand, did not show abnormalities in this region, instead showing specific abnormalities in regions typically associated with memory.
+Those with reading disabilities exhibited abnormalities in a specific region in the occipital-temporal cortex, a part of the brain associated with successfully recognising words on a page.
+On the other hand, those with reading comprehension problems did not show abnormalities in this region, instead showing specific abnormalities in areas typically associated with memory.

 Short-term memory holds information in the mind for only a few seconds while it is being processed.
 Long-term memory is where such processed information is permanently stored.
-Working memory is an intermediary and active memory system in the information processing area of the brain.
-It is an important memory system and one that most of us use every day.
+Working memory is an intermediary and active memory system in the information-processing area of the brain.
+It is a crucial memory system that most of us use daily.

 Sentence comprehension depends heavily upon adequate working memory.
-For example, working memory is required to comprehend sentences that are complex in structure such as, “The clown that is hugging the boy is kissing the girl.”
-It helps us interpret sentences that are lengthy, “Do every other problem on page fifteen and all of the problems on page sixteen before checking your answers in the back of the book.”
+For example, working memory is required to comprehend sentences that are complex in structure, such as, “The clown that is hugging the boy is kissing the girl.”
+It helps us interpret lengthy sentences: “Do every other problem on page fifteen and all of the problems on page sixteen before checking your answers in the back of the book.”
 We use working memory when preservation of word order (syntax) is important to correctly understand a sentence like, “It was the boy’s ball and not the girl’s that was dirty.”